FrankN88/MS2_University-Research-Group/README.md

 ## Credits

 ### Content
--   All content was written by the developer.
+-   References in the JS code related to the APIs.
 -   Psychological properties of text colour in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media